shyamgj1900/tp/docs/UserGuide.md

 may also navigate to the [List of Commands](#2-list-of-commands) to view a summary of all our available commands and their usages.

+The following explains the use of different icons in this user guide:
+* ❕ - Rules that you should follow when entering commands.
+* ❗ - Important notes that you should remember when using the program.
+* 🔗 - Links to related sections in this user guide.

 ### Latest Releases

 * 💥 `v2.1` _Coming soon_